Museum of the Royal Tombs of Aigai (Vergina): Archaeology

 Tomb I also contained the remains of a woman and a baby, who Antonis Bartsiokas identified as Philip II's young wife Cleopatra Eurydice and their newborn child.
 Cleopatra Eurydice was assassinated along with her newborn child.

+Although there was much debate for some years, as suspected at the time of the discovery Tomb II has been shown to be that of Philip II as indicated by many features, including the greaves, one of which was shaped consistently to fit a leg with a misaligned tibia (Philip II was recorded as having broken his tibia).
+Also, the remains of the skull show damage to the right eye caused by the penetration of an object (historically recorded to be an arrow).

+Two scientists who studied some of the bones claimed in 2015 that Philip was buried in Tomb I, not Tomb II.
+On the basis of age, knee ankylosis, and a hole matching the penetrating wound and lameness suffered by Philip, the authors of the study identified the remains of Tomb I in Vergina as those of Philip II.
+Tomb II instead was identified in the study as that of King Arrhidaeus and his wife Eurydice II.
+The Greek Ministry of Culture replied that this claim was baseless, and that the archaeological evidence shows that the ankylotic knee belongs to another body which was thrown or put into Tomb I after this had been looted, and probably between 276/5 and 250 BC.
+Besides this, the theory that Tomb I belonged to Philip II had previously been shown to be false.

+More recent research gives conclusive evidence that Tomb II contains the remains of Philip II and his Thracian wife, Meda.
+This would mean that the magnificent 5.6-metre wall painting above the entrance could be a hunting scene showing Philip and Alexander.

 In 1987, a burial cluster including the tomb of Queen Eurydice I was discovered.
 Between 1991 and 2009, over 1,000 tombs were excavated along with city districts, farm houses, cemeteries, streets, sanctuaries and parts of the city fortification.
 A royal burial cluster of the Temenids, an ancient Macedonian royal house of Dorian Greek provenance, was also revealed.
 Then in March 2014, five more royal tombs thought to possibly belong to Alexander I of Macedon and his family or to the family of Cassander were discovered.